Stroud Farms is a 2nd generation business and owns over

 tomatoes.
 Your potatoes are the only ones I want.
 Nothing ups

-theyre growing stuff there, offering it to the public, trying to cut the
+growing stuff there, offering it to the public, trying